SSWConsulting/SSW.People.Profiles/Sebastien-Boissiere/Sebastien-Boissiere.md

 linkedin:  "s%C3%A9bastien-boissi%C3%A8re-71b76637/?locale=en_US"
 skype:  "live:boissiere.seb"

 quote:  "First, solve the problem.
-Then, write the code. – John Johnson"
+Then, write the code."
+quote_author: "John Johnson"
 ---

 Sebastien is a Software Architect with more than 10 years of experience in software development in France, China and now Australia.